 The value will depend on the series and the coin's condition.
 Below we will examine the value for each series.

 The standard 2004 Texas clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

-The 2004 S silver proof Texas quarter is worth around $8 in PR 65 condition.
+The 2004 S silver proof Texas quarter is worth around $11 in PR 66DC condition.
+The value is around $20 in PR 69DC condition.

 Click here to search for 2004 Texas quarters on Amazon.